pierre-rouleau/pel/doc/pel-manual.rst

 be able to make any modification.
 If this happens to you, edit your customization file and delete the entry for ``pel-key-chords`` from the file, save the file back and restart Emacs.
-If you followed the instructions in section titled `Create a "~/.emacs.d/utils" directory`_, this name of this file is "~/.emacs.d/emacs-customization.el".
+If you followed the instructions in section titled `Update your Emacs Initialization file`_, this name of this file is "~/.emacs.d/emacs-customization.el".

-The logic for this is stored in the file `pel-key-chord.el`.
+The logic for managing key-chord definitions stored in customization user option is stored in the file `pel-key-chord.el`.
+The default values for the ``pel-key-chords`` user option is in the `pel--options.el`_ file.

 For more information see the `Key Chords`_ PDF Documentation.